TenOs/Trombi-UTC/README.md

 Trombi UTC (SR03 project)
 =========================

-Last edit: March 16, 2016
+Last edit: April 4, 2016

 What is it ?
 ------------

-Trombi UTC is Trombinoscope of all students and employees of the University of Technology of Compiègne (UTC).
+Trombi UTC is a Trombinoscope of all students and employees of the University of Technology of Compiègne (UTC).
 It has been developed for the SR03 (Architecture of the Internet Applications) class of spring 2016.

-The back-end has been developed in PHP and the front-end has been designed with [Foundation](http://foundation.zurb.com/) and [JQuery](https://jquery.com/).
+The back-end has been developed in [PHP](https://secure.php.net/) and the front-end has been designed with [Foundation](http://foundation.zurb.com/) and [JQuery](https://jquery.com/).

 Dependencies